magaerttner/mbqd-website/content/post/2024-QREM/index.md

 <img style="width: 66%" src="featured.png">
 </p>

 Our method consists of two stages: First, a calibration stage, where the measurement setup itself is characterized.
 We find out what imperfections there are and how they could affect the measured values.
 Second, we perform the experiment of interest, which in our case is quantum state tomography, an experiment that reconstructs the full quantum state of the system.
-The key insight of our procedure is that we directly integrate the information about the measurement noise into the state estimator.
+The key insight of our procedure is that we directly integrate the readout noise, gained in the first step, into the state estimator used in the second step.

 We characterize the performance of our new readout error mitigation method by varying important noise sources present in superconducting qubit systems.
 These are non-optimal readout signal amplification, increased back-action to the qubit, insufficient number of photons in the readout resonator, off-resonant qubit drive, and effectively shortened coherence times.
 We see a consistent ability to mitigate any added error by lowering the amplification and decreasing the readout power.
 Even with optimal experimental parameters, we see a large improvement.
-We identified noise sources for which readout error mitigation worked well and observed decreases in readout infidelity by a factor of up to 30, enabling us to reconstruct quantum states even in a very noisy quantum device.
+We identified noise sources for which readout error mitigation worked well and observed that the precision of state reconstruction is improve by a factor of up to 30, enabling us to reconstruct quantum states even in a very noisy quantum device.

 Our method adds to the toolbox of readout error mitigation schemes and opens up new possibilities for systems with noisy readouts where accurate knowledge of the quantum state is required.
 As our developed method is not specific to any quantum computing architecture, you can also implement it on your favourite one, by using our code made publicly available on [GitHub](https://github.com/AdrianAasen/ABQT) - check our [publication](https://www.nature.com/articles/s42005-024-01790-8) for details.

-[1] Quek, Y., Stilck França, D., Khatri, S. et al. Exponentially tighter bounds on limitations of quantum error mitigation.
-Nat.
-Phys.
-(2024). https://doi.org/10.1038/s41567-024-02536-7